 How Much Will It Cost?

-When an option vests, the employee has to pay the exercise price for the option.
-This price needs to be fair market value of the underlying shares as at the date that the option was granted.
+When an option vests, the employee must pay the exercise price, which is set at or above the fair market value of the underlying shares on the grant date.
+This approach ensures fairness and transparency in valuing the share options.

 Things To Remember